pzwwei/snappy/CONTRIBUTING.md

 If you know exactly how to implement the feature being suggested or fix the bug being reported, please open a pull request instead of an issue.
 Pull requests are easier than patches or inline code blocks for discussing and merging the changes.

+Also, as specified by the [git-flow](http://nvie.com/posts/a-successful-git-branching-model), all pull request must originate from the `develop` branch and target it instead of `master`.

 ### Do some research

 Be sure to check our documentation, [wiki](http://github.com/akashivskyy/snappy/wiki) and [past issues](http://github.com/akashivskyy/snappy/issues?q=is%3Aclosed) before opening any new issues.